On the Occasion of Remembering the Turning Gate

-On the Occasion of Remembering the Turning Gate, also referred to simply as Turning Gate, is the fourth film by critically acclaimed South Korean director Hong Sang-soo.
+On the Occasion of Remembering the Turning Gate, also referred to simply as Turning Gate, is the fourth film by South Korean director Hong Sang-soo.

 Plot

 In the dreary and rigid city of Seoul, Gyung-soo is an actor who's fairly well known on stage.
 He has trusted a director he knows well and acted in his movie, but it flops.
 He insists on receiving his actor's fee, but all he gets is a mere grand's worth.
 He also misses out on his chance to act in director's next movie.
 The future looks cloudy for him.

 Gyung-soo goes down to Chuncheon to meet an old friend who's a writer, Seong-wu.
 They go out to the town and Gyung-soo's friend introduces him to a pretty dancer named Myung-sook.
 After having a drink with Gyung-soo and his friend, she suddenly hits on Gyung-soo and on the spur of the moment they hit it off and go to a motel.
 But Gyung-soo doesn't know that Seong-wu has long had feelings for Myung-soo, even though he has never revealed his true feelings for her.
 Gyung-soo's relationship with his friend turns sour as Myung-sook becomes obsessively infatuated with Gyung-soo.

 Gyung-soo tries to put his bad memories of Chuncheon behind him and gets on a train headed for Gyeongju.
 Sitting next to him on the train is a woman named Sun-young who entices him after recognizing his face.
 After she gets off the train, he chases after Sun-young and stops her, but she gives him mixed signals.
 Gyung-soo follows Sun-young to her house and on the next day he works up enough courage to knock on her door.
 This time Gyung-soo falls in love.